 - Yanni: “What are the true needs in your organization?
 What are the true student and staff needs?”

 - Lovell: “How does this expenditure help more students get ready for post-secondary education?”

 - Mesecar: “How does this expenditure help you get to the future state you need to get to not three years, not five years, but thinking 10 years down the line?
 Don't make quick term investments if they don't get you on the path to where you really want to go.”

 Want to hear everything these experts had to say?
-Check out the recording of our panel discussion (and the rest of our federal funding resources) here.
+Be sure to watch the recording of our panel discussion.